bhanot-99/Coin-Collection-Games/README.md

 # Open the project in Unity Hub
 # Press 'Play' to run in the Editor
+# unzip the Assets complressed file than try to run the project
 ```
-unzip the Assts complressed file than try to run the project